sf-wdi-31/schedule/week-6-training.md

 ### Monday

 1. Practice with directives!
 Choose another UI Bootstrap directive, and add it to your Cards Against Assembly app.
 Be sure to read the known issues for the directive you choose.
 Try using the directive's settings to customize it for your page.
-When you're finished working on Cards Against Assembly for the evening:
- * add a 3-5 sentence summary of how the training went for you to the top of the README on your master branch,
- * add a link to the class repo at the top of the README on your master branch,
- * push your changes to GitHub, and
- * and add a link to your repo on the "My Work" section of your personal website.

 1. Get ready for promises!
 Spend about 40-60 minutes investigating promises with the resources below:
   * Read the first half of  this [cartoon explanation of promises](http://andyshora.com/promises-angularjs-explained-as-cartoon.html), by Andy Shora.
 (Stop before "What does this look like in code?")